Best Resume Format for Any Job: Examples & Templates

 - Resume format can be difficult for applicant tracking systems (ATS) to scan.

-What Is the Best Resume Format?
+What is the Best Resume Format?

 Selecting the best resume format can spell the difference between having a resume that wows recruiters and one that leaves them cold.